dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-04-30-python-3-projects.md

 date: 2016-04-30
 ---

-The weekend has already started and today we've 3 Python projects for you.
+The weekend has already started and today I've 3 Python projects for you.

 ### What is Python?